bferguson921/TMobileChalllenge/README.md

 # TMobileChalllenge
-An Applicatoin request by T-Mobile for a interview.
+An Applicatoin requested by T-Mobile for a interview.